rapid7/metasploit-framework/msfdb:-Database-Features-&-How-to-Set-up-a-Database-for-Metasploit.md

 ## What is msfdb?
 msfdb is a script included with all installations of Metasploit that allows you to easily setup and control both a database and a Web Service capable of connecting this database with Metasploit.

+While msfdb is the simplest method for setting up a database, you can also set one up manually.
+Instructions on manual setup can be found [here](https://metasploit.help.rapid7.com/docs/managing-the-database).

 ## Why should I use msfdb?
 It's not mandatory to use a database with Metasploit, it can run perfectly fine without one.
 However, a lot of the features that makes Metasploit so great require a database, and msfdb is the simplest way to setup a Metasploit compatible database.